adrianmarple/orbitron/README.md

 - Connect USB keyboard to PI as well
 - Power on the PI
 - Wait for some time, it may need to reboot 2 or more times
-- You should see `orbitron login:` when it is readyz
+- You should see `orbitron login:` when it is ready
 - Login with the username and password you set

 ### Connect to WiFi